mgovahi/html-bundler/README.md

 # static-html-bundler
 A node module that creates bundle for html page assets.
 All stylesheet links and script tags will be bundle and minify to single file according input options.

+This module read an html file as an entry point.
+All stylesheets or scripts found between start and end property of tags option, will be bundle and minify into single file.
+Then bundled content as a new link or script will be write betwean start and end tag in html file.

 ## Install

 `npm install --save static-html-bundler`